Mike234134/SeniorProject/README.md

 ###  ElevenLabs + FFmpeg Audio Pipeline
 - Converts chatbot text responses to audio using **ElevenLabs** TTS API.
 - **FFmpeg** processes and plays audio directly in the browser for seamless audio feedback.
+### Usage
+-for the frontend
+-cd rontend
+-npm install to install all the node packages
+-npm run dev to run the development server on your local computer -for the backend
+-cd backend
+-pip install -r requirements.txt
+-python app.py
 ---

 ##  Final Notes